 For other cases, liability is excluded to the extent permitted by law; in particular, kasko2go's liability is limited to gross negligence and intent.

-The contract to use the app shall end when the user deactivates the account.
+The contract to use the app ends when the user deactivates the account or when the duration of the Demo Drive mode expires.

 Furthermore, kasko2go may exclude a user from using the app with immediate effect, if a serious breach of these provisions occurs (e.g. attempted manipulation or fraud).